 Hawaii’s Best Mac Nuts has a wonderful story.
-The owners came to Hawaii Island from very different worlds and bought a macadamia nut farm on the east side of the island in some of the world’s best growing area for mac nuts.
-Not wanting to be a small fish in a big pond by selling their mac nuts to huge Mainland-based mac nut processors—the ones that fill the tourist shops with inexpensive chocolate covered mac nuts—they have been developing two product lines.
+The owners came to Hawaii Island from very different worlds and bought a macadamia nut farm on the island’s east side in some of the world’s best-growing areas for mac nuts.
+Not wanting to be a small fish in a big pond by selling their mac nuts to huge Mainland-based mac nut processors—the ones that fill the tourist shops with inexpensive chocolate-covered mac nuts—they have been developing two product lines.
 The first is in shell mac nuts for pets.
 It turns out that macaws love mac nuts, and there is a good market for supplying nuts for birds.
-Another market they have is providing in shell nuts to shops for human consumptions.
+Another market they have is providing in shell nuts to shops for human consumption.
 These nuts are very healthy and taste great out of the shell, which, by the way, is a tough nut to crack!

 Tai Shan Farms, located in South Kona, is one of the largest local growers of Dragon Fruit on Hawaii Island.
 That not to imply that they are a huge conglomerate growing hundreds of acres of Dragon Fruit!
-This is a small, organic family farm that relies on WOOFERs for a lot their crop maintenance and harvesting.
+This small, organic family farm relies on WOOFERs for a lot of their crop maintenance and harvesting.